 If you love hiking on the coast then you are going to love the Taylor Head trail system.
 This provincial park is a wonderful 18 km network of 4 hiking trails located on a peninsula that juts out almost 7 km (4 mi) into the Atlantic Ocean.

 This is a fairly isolated place so be well prepared if you plan to make the trek.
-But it is worth the trek.
+But it is definitely worth the trek.
 This trail system is a must visit for any serious hiker living in or visiting Nova Scotia.

 The main trailhead is very well organized with informational panels explaining the park system and laying out the different hiking trails.
 The panels will tell you the length of each trail as well as information on the different fauna that you may see.